August 15, 2025

 Handheld Basic Monitors

 Handheld monitors work independently without smartphone connections.
-These devices have built-in screens and simple button controls.
+They have built-in screens and simple buttons.
 Basic monitors cost less and work reliably without technical setup.

 • No WiFi or apps required